sindresorhus/p-queue/readme.md

 Size of the queue, filtered by the given options.

-For example, this can be used to find the number of items remaining in the queue with a specific priority level.
+For example, this can be used to find the number of items remaining in the queue with a specific priority level or any other field.

 ```js
 import PQueue from 'p-queue';